top of page

 In other words, if you claim it is safe to use call playback then the universally accepted principle of environmental law is that the onus is on you to prove it is so before taking out the tape recorder and blasting away.

 Most countries incorporate customary international law into domestic legal order in some way, so that in Australia the precautionary principle is embodied in the Environment Protection and Biodiversity.
 Conservation Act 1999 (EPBC Act).
-Where it has not been explicitly incorporated into, or excluded from, domestic law it is implied into the law.
-Hence, it is highly likely that the precautionary principle applies in almost every country in the world.
+Where it hasn't been explicitly incorporated into, or excluded from, domestic law it is implied into the law.

 Everybody does it.